FIVE MOST SURPRISING FINDS

 The Cost of Code-Switching

-Code-switching means adjusting your speech, behavior, and presentation to match the norms of different social settings.
-It is one of the most thoroughly studied phenomena in the sociology of race in America.
-The research reveals both its utility and its toll with uncomfortable precision.
+Code-switching involves adjusting speech, behavior, and presentation to match the norms of different social settings.
+Few phenomena in the sociology of race in America have undergone more thorough study.
+The research maps both its utility and its toll with uncomfortable precision.

 Courtney McCluney and her colleagues documented the psychological costs (Harvard Business Review, 2019).

-But the same research shows that Black professionals who code-switch are more likely to be hired, more likely to be promoted, and more likely to report positive relationships with superiors and colleagues.
+Yet the same research reveals that Black professionals who code-switch get hired more readily and advance more quickly, while also cultivating stronger bonds with superiors and colleagues.
 A 2014 study in the Journal of Applied Psychology found that Black employees who engaged in “covering” — downplaying racial identity markers — received higher performance ratings from supervisors, independent of actual performance quality.

-The utility is real.
-The cost is real.
-The decision about whether the utility justifies the cost is intensely personal.
-It depends on individual values, career goals, economic circumstances, and tolerance for the cognitive and emotional burden the practice imposes.
+Both the utility and the cost are real, yet whether one justifies the other remains an intensely personal decision.
+That choice depends on individual values, career goals, economic circumstances, and tolerance for the cognitive and emotional burden the practice imposes.

-Devon Carbado and Mitu Gulati, in Acting White?, argue that the demand to code-switch is itself a form of workplace discrimination.
-They call it an “identity tax” charged only to employees whose natural presentation does not match institutional norms shaped by white cultural dominance (Carbado & Gulati, Acting White?, Oxford University Press, 2013).
-Their argument is legally and morally sound.
+In Acting White?, Devon Carbado and Mitu Gulati contend that the demand to code-switch amounts to workplace discrimination.
+They label the requirement an “identity tax” levied only on employees whose natural presentation fails to align with institutional norms rooted in white cultural dominance (Carbado & Gulati, Acting White?, Oxford University Press, 2013).
+Legally and morally their position holds.

 And it does not help the twenty-two-year-old Black man who has a job interview on Monday and needs to know what to wear.